Skip to Content

 We cannot and should not assume that horses don’t like racing.
 After all, in the wild, you will see a horse running, jumping, and prancing.
 It is also a well-known fact that even if a horse – for some reason becomes riderless during a race – it will continue racing.

-Here are reasons why horses are not unwilling participants in races:
+Here are reasons why horses like to race:

 They love the challenge.